epistemehealth/about-source/content/policy/submission-guidelines.md

 Papers that are retracted because an expression of concern was left unaddressed with no progress being made for 6 months will be given the opportunity to republish their paper if the concerns are later resolved.
 If no changes or minor changes are required, the paper will be republished without needing further review.
 If no misconduct occurred but major revisions are necessary the republication of the paper is treated as a new submission and is subject to editorial discretion and peer review.

 Authors who make honest error retractions (i.e. author-initiated retractions due to honest errors not involving misconduct or breaches of scientific codes of conduct) are strongly encouraged to publish their corrected findings in the journal and the editors will attempt to expedite the process by finding the original reviewers or having the corrected paper reviewed internally by editorial board members.

+### Crossmark Participation

+Enriched metadata is registered using Crossref's [Crossmark](https://www.crossref.org/services/crossmark/) service which requires the publisher to ensure that readers can be readily alerted to "substantial changes such as the retraction of an article due to an error, or a correction to an author’s name".
+For more, see our [Copyright and Fair Dealing Policy]({{< ref "crossmark-policy.md" >}}).